 One involved a blind woman with a guide dog, and the other involved two gay men during Sydney’s Mardi Gras.

-“These cases clearly show that some Uber drivers are not aware of discrimination laws, and what their legal obligations when it comes to picking up passengers,” Miles Heffernan from Discrimination Claims said.
+“These cases clearly show that some Uber drivers are not aware of discrimination laws, and what their legal obligations are when it comes to picking up passengers,” Miles Heffernan from Discrimination Claims said.

 The blind woman and her guide dog